Web Platform Design Principles

 High-level APIs allow user agents more ability to intervene in various ways on behalf of the user, such as to ensure accessibility, privacy, or usability.

-A font picker (high level API) was recommended by the TAG over a Font Enumeration API (low level API) as it addresses the bulk of use cases, while preserving user privacy, as it is free from the the fingerprinting concerns that accompany a general Font Enumeration API.
+A font picker (high level API) was recommended by the TAG over a Font Enumeration API (low level API) as it addresses the bulk of use cases, while preserving user privacy, as it is free from the fingerprinting concerns that accompany a general Font Enumeration API.
 A native font picker also comes with accessibility built-in, and provides consistency for end users.

 Low-level APIs afford authors room for experimentation so that high level APIs can organically emerge from usage patterns over time.
 They also provide an escape hatch when the higher-level API is not adequate for the use case at hand.